rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 > Having hybrid computing capability enables bi-modal organizational capability: managing two separate but coherent styles of work: one focused on predictability, the other on exploration.

-Although its competitors include OpenShift and Kubernetes (k8s), they integrate to form an IaaS (Infrastructure as a Service):
+Although its competitors include OpenShift and [Kubernetes](/kubernetes/), they integrate to form an IaaS (Infrastructure as a Service):

 ![cf-multi-cloud-multi-650x380-119418](https://user-images.githubusercontent.com/300046/30091512-28c6c06c-9277-11e7-9c6b-23f3d6e61831.jpg)